 MLK National Historic Site – See the Civil Rights Hall of Fame, tour the Visitor Center, visit Ebenezer Baptist Church where Martin Luther King Jr preached.
 Visit Dr. King’s tomb, see the Eternal Flame, visit the first integrated fire station, and tour Dr. King’s birth home.

 Atlantic Station.
-Check out the seasonal free events in Central Park from the Spooky Film Festival in fall, to holiday lights in the winter and outdoor movies during summertime.
-Movies in Central Park in the summer is always so much fun and there are discounted offers by area restaurants too.
+Check out the seasonal free events in Central Park -- they've got some good ones.
+From the Spooky Film Festival in the fall, to the holiday lights in the winter, and the movies in Central Park during summertime -- they always have something fun going on.

 The Goat Farm - The Goat Farm served as District 12 in the second Hunger Games movie.
 It is also home to several art studios and a wonderful place to let the kids let off some steam while you snap a few shots.